genglongling/FinAgent/README.md

 ## 3. Bagging optimization algorithm (Bagging-MACI)

-Bagging-MACI is designed to overcome these ML and LLM limitations using our new adaptive boosting method:
+Bagging-MACI is designed to overcome these ML and LLM limitations using our new bagging method:

 ### 1) Agent Registration: